Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

         - `Caveat`
             - React.js features or client components are needed to listen to  events for some elements
     - **Client Component**
-        - The server does not compile all the code but rather it sends back a empty skeleton with some guidelines for how to transform it into a valid HTML
+        - The server does not compile all the code but rather it sends back an empty skeleton with some guidelines for how to transform it into a valid HTML
-        - Client will recieve a big big JavaScript page and then React will then compile the code inside of the browser
+        - The client will receive a big JavaScript page and then React will compile the code inside the browser
-        - All the client components are transform into clients.html
+        - All the client components are transformed into clients.html
-        - Unlike server components these features are visible to the clients
+        - Unlike server components, these features are visible to the clients
         - `Major Advantages`
             - User interactivity -> listen for click events or React hooks
-            - Allows access to browser features such as the storage or alerts
+            - Allows access to browser features such as storage or alerts
-        - To label the component as client
+        - To label the component as a client
             - Type on the top of the js file `"use client";`
     -
 - Creating a FAQ Section
-    - List of question and answers
+    - List of questions and answers
     - When a user clicks on a question the answer should be displayed
     - PsuedoCode
-        - First a use state react hook is required to keep track of whether the question was clicked and when it is unclicked (true to false)
+        - First, a use state react hook is required to keep track of whether the question was clicked and when it is unclicked (true to false)
-        - Next a conditional rendering is needed as if it is open then show the answer else show nothing
+        - Next, a conditional rendering is needed as if it is open then show the answer else show nothing
         - For each question and answer it should return the client component
 - Anchor Links
     - Allow for the ability to move to different sections on the page